 - Register for Alert Solano to receive emergency alerts on your mobile device, including COVID-19

 The WDB is continuing to work diligently to support our job seekers, workers, and businesses during this time.
 All gatherings have been postponed in accordance with Solano County’s Shelter at Home Order and Directive, and California's Shelter in Place Executive Order.
 During this time, the WDB will remain open to offer services to individuals including:

 - AJCC service delivery for those individuals unable to access Unemployment Insurance or other benefits remotely

 - Rapid Response for business and laid off individuals

-- Enrolling individuals into programs to provide temporary employment, job coaching, assistance in accessing benefits, and wrap-around supportive services
+- Enrolling individuals into programs to provide employment, job coaching, assistance in accessing benefits, and wrap-around supportive services

 Below are resources available for job seekers, workers, and businesses.
 These will be updated regularly: